Reactive Abuse, and how to outsmart the games.

 We can not control what they say or do; even when the relationships are over, we can, however, learn to control our reactions.

-Even the best of people have their limits; those who are good, kind, generous, loyal, loving people have their limitations; we are human after all.
-When people chip away at you, push all your buttons, use all your insecurities and weaknesses against you, send you into a state of fear, anxiety and depression, most people react to try and release all the stress, heartache, pain and emotional build-up, only this then ends up with us feeling worse, as we are left feeling like we are to blame, guilty, and more lost from who we indeed are.
+Even the best of people have their limits; those who are good, kind, generous, loyal, and loving people have their limitations; we are human, after all.
+When people chip away at you, push all your buttons, use all your insecurities and weaknesses against you, or send you into a state of fear, anxiety and depression, most people react to try and release all the stress, heartache, pain, and emotional build-up, only this then ends up with us feeling worse, as we are left feeling like we are to blame, guilty, and more lost from who we indeed are.

 The worst part is, your reactions are your reactions, fooled or not, and we have to own up and take responsibility for our own actions as that’s something they are incapable of and one of the many things that separate us from them.